hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_chipseq_quality_assessment.md

 # ChIP-Seq quality assessment

-Prior to performing any downstream analyses with the resulting peak calls, it is best practice to assess the quality of your ChIP-Seq data.
-After running the peak caller you may have noticed that the replicates within group generated a different number of peaks.
-The quality assessment we introduce in this lesson can help to troubleshoot any discrepancies observed with our peak calls, but also is generally good practice to evaluate your data and help differentiate signal from noise.
+Prior to performing any downstream analyses with the results from a peak caller, it is best practice to assess the quality of your ChIP-Seq data.
+After running the peak caller on our data, you may have noticed that the replicates generated a different number of peaks.
+The quality assessment we introduce in this lesson can help to troubleshoot any discrepancies observed with peak calls, but also is generally a good practice to evaluate your data and help differentiate signal from noise.

 ## Quality metrics for ChIP-seq data

 The [ENCODE consortium](https://genome.ucsc.edu/ENCODE/qualityMetrics.html) analyzes the quality of the data produced using a variety of metrics.
-In this sections we will provide descriptions of what some of these metrics are, and what they appear to measure.
+In this section we will provide descriptions of what some of these metrics are, and what they appear to measure.
 Then we will introduce the tools to be able to compute these metrics on your own ChIP-seq data.

 Three important quality metrics to observe are the NSC, RSC and QualityTag values and are based on the cross-correlation plot [previously described](https://github.com/hbctraining/In-depth-NGS-Data-Analysis-Course/blob/may2017/sessionV/lessons/03_peak_calling_macs.md#macs2-output-files-1).
 These metrics are useful in determining the strength of the signal relative to noise and to ensure the fragment length is accurate based on the experimental design.
 Poor signal-to-noise and inaccurate fragment lengths can indicate problems with the ChIP-Seq data.
 They are described in more detail below:

 **Normalized strand cross-correlation coefficent (NSC)**: is the ratio of the maximal cross-correlation value divided by the background cross-correlation (minimum cross-correlation value over all possible strand shifts).
 Higher values indicate more enrichment, values less than 1.1 are relatively low NSC scores, and the minimum possible value is 1 (no enrichment).
-Datasets with NSC values much less than 1.05 tend to have low signal to noise or few peaks (this could be biological eg.a factor that truly binds only a few sites in a particular tissue type OR it could be due to poor quality).
+Datasets with NSC values much less than 1.05 tend to have low signal to noise or few peaks (this could be biological eg.a factor that truly binds only a few sites in a particular tissue type or it could be due to poor quality).

 **Relative strand cross-correlation coefficient (RSC)**: is the ratio of the fragment-length cross-correlation value minus the background cross-correlation value, divided by the phantom-peak cross-correlation value minus the background cross-correlation value.
 The minimum possible value is 0 (no signal), highly enriched experiments have values greater than 1, and values much less than 1 may indicate low quality.
 RSC values significantly low (< 0.8) tend to have low signal to noise and can be due to failed and poor quality ChIP, low read sequence quality and hence lots of mismappings, shallow sequencing depth or a combination of these.
 Like the NSC, datasets with few binding sites (< 200) which is biologically justifiable also show low RSC scores.